efficacy/tagml-efficacy/README.md

 --------------
 The best place to look for usage examples is the unit test suite.
 However, usage of this parser is intended to be relatively simple.

-To parse a text document, create a `com.efsol.tagml.Parser` object then pass a Reader to the `parse(Reader input)` method.
+To parse a text document, create a `com.efsol.tagml.parser.Parser` object then pass a Reader to the `parse(Reader input)` method.
 If the input text is well-formed, the `parse` method will return a `com.efsol.tagml.model.Document` object.
-If there are parsing errors, the code will throw a `com.efsol.tagml.ParseException` with details of the error and the location it occurred in the input stream.
+If there are parsing errors, the code will throw a `com.efsol.tagml.parser.ParseException` with details of the error and the location it occurred in the input stream.

 The resulting document consists of a sequence of `Node`s, each of which has text (which may be empty) and an optional set of layers, each of which contains one or more tags indicating the markup for this text chunk.